 Unhealthy fats promote inflammation.
-“Most people eating a Western diet high in processed food or fast food consume a lot of omega-6 fats – and not enough of the anti-inflammatory omega-3 fats — and it is this imbalance between the two that promotes inflammation [in the body].”
+“Most people eating a Western diet high in processed food or fast food consume a lot of omega-6 fats and not enough of the anti-inflammatory omega-3 fats — and it is this imbalance between the two that promotes inflammation [in the body].”

+Omega-6 fats found in corn, safflower, sunflower, peanut and soybean oils. “[These fats] are inflammatory because they are metabolized into hormone-like compounds that actually promote inflammation,” says Lamphere.
 Have you ever wondered why trans fat is unhealthy?
-Lamphere explains, “Another fat that is highly inflammatory in trans fat.
+Lamphere explains, “Another fat that is highly inflammatory is trans fat.
 This fat is found in processed or fast foods, especially those that are fried.”
 She warns, “It is best to avoid trans fat entirely.”

 Refined carbohydrates are pro-inflammatory.
 Refined flour, sugar and foods high on the glycemic index exacerbate inflammatory conditions.
 Lamphere warns, “These foods elevate insulin and glucose levels, which raise levels of pro-inflammatory messengers.”